-Do you have a Morrison surname?
-Where does the surname Morrison originate from?
+Do you have a Morrison in your family tree?
+Where does the name Morrison originate from?
 Who are some of the famous Morrisons?

 The origins of the Morrison surname:

 First of all, the surname Morrison is a patronymic which means ‘the son of Morris’ or ‘the son of Maurice’.
 The Normans brought the name Maurice, Latin for Moorish, to Britain and over time the name changed to Morris.
 Therefore, the surname is not originally from Scotland, and it evolved into the surname Morrison or Morison.

 Nevertheless, Morrison is a popular Scottish surname near Durness in Sutherland.
 Tradition notes that the surname may have been first used in Lewis.
 In the early 1200s, there is evidence of a Mourice belonging to the Clan MhicGillmhoire.
 His natural brother, Leod, may have been the progenitor of the MacLeods of Lewis and Harris.
 The descendants of Mourice became judiciary caretakers or brieves of Lewis.

 The last clan Morrison chief was Dr John Ruairidh Morrison of Ruchdi.
 Sadly, he died last month in November 2020.
 He had taken office, as Clan Chief, in December 2010 following the death of his father.
 His grandfather, Dr John Morrison, was appointed in 1965 by the Lord Lyon, King of Arms, as Chief of all Morrisons.
 His lineage can be traced back thirteen generations to the Morrisons of Harris, the hereditary keepers of the Dun of Pabbay.